Yobari-Timeliners/golubets/packages/golubets/README.md

 Expect respectful, constructive feedback—no toxicity, no nonsense.

-Got a spicy idea or a feature that could make Golub soar?
+Got a spicy idea or a feature that could make Golubets soar?
 Open an issue or ping us in discussions.
 We’re all ears!

 ## Features